moodle-an-hochschulen/moodle-tool_opcache/README.md

 This Moodle plugin is only a simple wrapper for Opcache-GUI by Andrew Collington.
 Andrew owns all copyrights for Opcache-GUI and maintains this tool on https://github.com/amnuts/opcache-gui.

+The Nagios check in this plugin was inspired by code by Mikanoshi which is published on https://exchange.icinga.com/Mikanoshi/PHP+opcache+monitoring+plugin.